Francis Xavier: Missionary work

 Ignatius promptly appointed Nicholas Bobadilla and Simão Rodrigues.
 At the last moment, however, Bobadilla became seriously ill.
 With some hesitance and uneasiness, Ignatius asked Francis to go in Bobadilla's place.
 Thus, Francis Xavier began his life as the first Jesuit missionary almost accidentally.

 Leaving Rome on 15 March 1540, in the Ambassador's train, Francis took with him a breviary, a catechism, and De institutione bene vivendi per exempla sanctorum (Instructions for a Virtuous Life According to the Examples of the Saints) by Croatian humanist Marko Marulić, a Latin book that had become popular in the Counter-Reformation.
 According to a 1549 letter of F. Balthasar Gago from Goa, it was the only book that Francis read or studied.
 Francis reached Lisbon in June 1540 and, four days after his arrival, he and Rodrigues were summoned to a private audience with King John and Queen Catherine.

-Francis Xavier devoted much of his life to missions in Asia, mainly in four centres: Malacca, Amboina and Ternate (in the Maluku Islands of Indonesia), Japan, and off-shore China.
+Francis Xavier was the first Jesuit missionary in Asia.
+He devoted much of his life to missions in Asia, mainly in four centres: Malacca, Amboina and Ternate (in the Maluku Islands of Indonesia), Japan, and off-shore China.
 His growing information about new places indicated to him that he had to go to what he understood were centres of influence for the whole region.
 China loomed large from his days in India.
 Japan was particularly attractive because of its culture.
 For him, these areas were interconnected; they could not be evangelised separately.